-On the ReadyTN Web page, you can learn about natural disasters, their causes, where they occur and how to stay safe.
 Typical disasters Tennesseans may face include fires, floods, severe storms, tornadoes and other threats.
 Visit www.tn.gov/tema and click any of the links under For the Public to get information on preparing for specific hazards and emergencies.

 Stay informed with the Tennessee Emergency Management Agency (TEMA).